vvgsrk/HackerRankProblemsAndSolutions/README.md

 # HackerRankProblemsAndSolutions

 Hello All, I like SQL and i love to solve Problems related to SQL.
-So here you will solutions for HackerRank SQL Problems.
+So here you will find solutions for HackerRank SQL Problems.

+Also, You will find solutions for HackerRank Problems in Scala and some Python problems too